prb/pips-solver/README.md

 ```

 And I got Codex to write a converter from the NYTimes JSON format to the textual format used in this project.

+## Cost Considerations
+On my first pass using Gemini from Zed, I provisioned an API key in Google Cloud, assigned it to the non-free tier, and that resulted in a cost of around $35 for the work.
+That's great compared to the cost of human labor, but it's nearly double the monthly $20 subscription costs for either Claude or Codex.
+For the second pass using Gemini from the commandline, I authenticated to Google and used the Gemini subscription from my Google account.

 ## Acknowledgments / References
 Discovering and reviewing the code for another Pips solving project,[pips](https://github.com/ematth/pips), I discovered that a JSON representation of the games is downloadable from the NY Times API; this helped to bulk up the set of examples.
 The 2025-09-15 "hard" game is the most interesting because of the large `Exactly` constraint.